daktari01/the_dojo/README.md

     The above command prints to a text file all people who have not been allocated rooms.
     The file can be found at `./files/unallocated.txt`

+8. __To reallocate a person from one room to another, run:__
+`reallocate_person <person_identifier> <new_room_name>`
+One may wish to transfer a person from one room to another.
+However, one may only rellocated from office to office and living room to living room

+__Examples__
+* `reallocate_person Harry Winks Machel`
+If Harry Winks had been previously allocated office Mandela, the above command moves him from office Mandela to office Machel.
+* `reallocate_person John Doe Freedom`
+If John Doe had been previously allocated living room Longonot, the above command moves him from living room Longonot to living room Freedom.

+9. __To add people from a text file to the program, run:__
+`load_people`

 ### How To Contribute

 1. Create a branch